 You need to know what your superpower is

 What is the one thing that you are literally incredible at?
 And then what does that really mean?

-She’s great at identifying people’s potential, and their strengths and weaknesses, and how all of that fits into the existing (very large!) sphere of people she knows, who she also has a mental file on.
-A walking, talking, dewey decimal system for humans.
+She’s great at identifying people’s potential, their strengths and weaknesses, and how all of that fits into the existing (very large!) sphere of people she knows, who she also has a mental file on.
+A walking, talking, Dewey decimal system for humans.

 THAT.
 Is a superpower.

 She’s the first person I ask for recommendations or referrals when I need to know somebody.
 That’s what’s up.

 You need to know what you are absolutely terrible at

 This is also often the thing you also hate to do, and you probably hate it with the fire of a thousand suns.